Teen writing boot camps

 Do you have a notebook full of script ideas?
 Have you dreamed of becoming a successful editor or been intrigued by the world of slam poetry?

-Chase your passion and join our teen writing boot camps, designed for budding writers of all backgrounds and skill levels!
+Chase your passion and develop your skills with these digital resources, designed for budding writers of all backgrounds and levels!

 - Slam poetry with Sukhjit Kaur Khalsa (March)

 - Contemporary fiction with Dr Jared Thomas (May)

 All boot camps were open to teens aged 13 to 18 years old from all around Australia.

 Nevo Zisin on finding your own voice